DinoChiesa/Java-Selenium-EdgeDashboardSnapper/Readme.md

 # Dashboard Snapper

-This tool to
+This is a tool that posts a snapshot of an Apigee dashboard to a slack channel.

+This tool
-- drive a web browser to login to Edge,
+- drives a web browser to login to Edge,
-- navigate to a particular organization,
+- navigates to a particular organization,
-- grab a snapshot of the dashboard
+- grabs a snapshot of the dashboard
-- and post it to a slack channel of your choice.
+- and posts it to a slack channel of your choice.

-It depends on:
+The tool depends on:

 - Java
 - Selenium (the library that allows automation of browsers)